moenik/simpleImageFinder/readme.md

 # Simple Image Finder - simpleImageFinder
-A simple image finder using brutalforce algorithm!
+A simple image finder using brutalforce(pixel by pixel) algorithm!

 Finds a exact match image inside a source image.